Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 Your electric scooter has good reviews and ratings online

-This is one of the most important things to consider when getting an electric scooter.
+This is a critical aspect to weigh when selecting an electric scooter.

 • if the scooter has less than 25 reviews, either avoid or wait